 Don’t forget the Tequila Cider Smash cocktails

-This delicious Tequila-Glazed Butternut Squash is smoky and sweet and perfect for your holiday table!
+This fabulous Tequila-Glazed Butternut Squash is smoky, sweet and a delicious addition to your holiday table!

 - 1 3-pound butternut squash, peeled, cored and diced into 1-inch pieces

 - 1 teaspoon of kosher salt

 - 1/2 teaspoon of freshly cracked black pepper

 - 1/4 cup of maple syrup (preferably Dark Amber, formerly grade B, for a more intense flavor)

 - Heat the oven to 400 degrees F.

 - For easy cleanup later (trust me on this), you will want to line a baking sheet with aluminum foil.

 - In a large bowl, toss the cubed butternut squash with the olive oil, salt and freshly cracked black pepper and pour the mixture onto the prepared baking sheet.